lidofinance/mev-boost-relay-allowed-list/README.md

-# MEV-Boost relay whitelist
+# MEV-Boost allowed relays list

-MEV-Boost relay whitelist is a simple contract storing a list of relays that have been approved by DAO for use in [MEV-Boost](https://github.com/flashbots/mev-boost).
+MEV-Boost allowed relays list is a simple contract storing a list of relays that have been approved by DAO for use in [MEV-Boost](https://github.com/flashbots/mev-boost).
 The data from the contract are used to generate a configuration file that contains a list of relays that should be connected to.

 ## Install dependencies